ai-traders/liget/README.md

 How is this fork different from upstream BaGet:
 - using FAKE for build system, rather than scripting in MsBuild.
 - added unit, integration tests and e2e tests with paket and nuget cli.
-- we use docker and [CLI tool IDE](https://github.com/ai-traders/ide) to create reproducible [development](#Development) environment for LiGet.
+- we use docker and [Dojo](https://github.com/ai-traders/dojo) to create consistent, reproducible [development](#Development) environment for LiGet.
 - added release cycle and testing of docker image using continuous delivery practices.
-- implements read-through cache as separate endpoint.
+- implements read-through cache as a separate endpoint.
 Which at the time [does not work upstream](https://github.com/loic-sharma/BaGet/issues/93).
 - uses paket and FAKE for build system.
 - uses [Carter](https://github.com/CarterCommunity/Carter) for routing rather than bare Asp routing.
 - adds ability to log to graylog